zowe/docs-site/docs/user-guide/configure-certificates.md

 Zowe is able to work with certificates held in a **z/OS Key ring**.

 The JCL member `.SZWESAMP(ZWEKRING)` contains security commands to create a SAF key ring.
-By default, this key ring is named `ZoweKeyring`.
-You can use the security commands in this JCL member to generate a Zowe certificate authority (CA) and sign the server certificate with this CA. The JCL contains commands for three z/OS security managers: RACF, TopSecret, and ACF2.
+By default, this keyring is named `ZoweKeyring`.
+You can use the security commands in this JCL member to generate a Zowe certificate authority (CA) and sign the server certificate with this CA. The JCL contains commands for all three z/OS security managers: RACF, TopSecret, and ACF2.

 There are two ways to configure and submit `ZWEKRING`: